IBM’s Turnaround Under Lou Gerstner, -Business & Management Lessons, Case Study

-Gerstner and his team sold all those businesses similar to Federal Systems Company that didn’t offer any strategic fit and organisational fit.
+Gerstner and his team sold all those businesses similar to Federal Systems Company that didn’t offer any strategic fit and organizational fit.

 THE SUNK COST TRAP

 Lou Gerstner had no emotional attachments towards any of IBM’s new products as he was new to the company and took no part in its earlier decisions.
-So, he was capable of applying an impersonal logic to the future of the product, unlike the people who devoted a lot of time in developing the product.
-Gerstner felt that the ‘operating system’ war was over already as Windows had grabbed almost ninety per cent of market share.
+So, he was capable of applying impersonal logic to the future of the product, unlike the people who devoted a lot of time to developing the product.
+Gerstner felt that the ‘operating system’ war was over already as Windows had grabbed almost ninety percent of market share.
 He saw the company was investing in a losing activity.
-Moreover, people had developed a habit by using Windows OS and breaking that would not be an easy task.
+Moreover, people had developed a habit of using Windows OS, and breaking that would not be an easy task.
 A new operating system is no more a vital competitive edge.